Video prospecting cuts through the noise of cold calls and text-heavy emails. It helps you connect with buyers, hold their attention, and close deals.

 Decide when you’ll send the video to better tailor its message.
 For example, will you send the video early in the sales cycle to introduce yourself, or will you create a personalized demo video?

-If anything, don’t be afraid to be creative.
+Embrace creativity in your videos.
 Leah Zissimopulos Fraser, senior ADR at UserGems, shares, “I’m experimenting with making the videos fun — anything that can be used as a pattern interrupt to get people’s attention and make them laugh.”

 A video script outlines what you’ll say in the video and the order in which you’ll say it.